ProzorroUKR/openprocurement.api/docs/source/standard/cancellation.rst

        Cut down the expenses of procurement of goods, works and services.

-    There is one more possible type for `aboveThreshold`:
+    There is one more possible type for `aboveThreshold` and `competitiveOrdering`:

      :`noOffer`:
        Less than two bids were submitted.